dontpanic92/swig/README.md

 ```

 We must let Go know about it, otherwise the obejcts will be double freed.
-This can be done by change the parameters' names to `SWIG_TAKEOWN`, after including `typemaps.i`.
+This can be done by change the parameters' names to `SWIG_TAKEOWN`, after including `trackobjects.i`.
 SWIG source code is as below:

 ```
 // SWIG code
-%include "typemaps.i"
+%include "trackobjects.i"

 void DoSomething(Object* SWIG_TAKEOWN);